esamford/Duplicate_Image_Remover/README.md

 * If the user is unable to finish going through a folder (or folders) with the amount of time they have, they can stop the program and continue where they left off later.
 Inside the progress bar is a fraction showing your current progress for that folder (or folders), with the current progress on the left and total progress on the right.
-(This progress can also be seen if the user has the "Display general information..." checkbox checked in the settings page).
+(This progress can also be seen if the user has the "Display general information..." checkbox checked in the settings page.)
 If the number of possible combinations is above 1,000, the program will ask for a starting position before it begins comparing.
 All you have to do is remember where you stopped and enter that number to continue.
    * Note: If the contents of the folder(s) are changed by adding/removing images, the order the images are compared